|

 Beware of Skype Phishing

 We were made aware that phishing for Skype credentials is currently taking place.
 The link the phishing mails direct to are dangerous – they aren’t detected by any phishing filter of the popular browsers yet.
 One thing caught my attention.
 Modern browsers should support domain highlighting so that the real domain is visible when someone surfs the Internet.
-Like Internet Explorer 8 properly does: ...
+Like Internet Explorer 8 properly does: There you can clearly see that you are not on the Skype website, but on another domain. ...

 Do you want Bing for iPhone?
 There's an app for that